Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Fine art portraits can be candid or posed, and they are often taken with a specific aesthetic in mind.
 Fine art portraits also fall under the genre of fine art photography.

-Fine art portraits are great for capturing a person’s physical appearance and personality and adding on an artistic feel to the image that would mimic the aesthetic of a painting.
+Fine art portraits are great for capturing a person’s physical appearance and personality and adding an artistic feel to the image that would mimic the aesthetic of a painting.

 9. Boudoir Portrait

-A boudoir portrait is a shot of a person (usually a woman) that is taken in a private space with the intention of it being intimate and sensual.
+A boudoir portrait is a shot of a person (usually a woman) that is taken in a private space with the intention of being intimate and sensual.

 Boudoir portraits can be candid or posed, and they are often taken with the subject’s clothing partially removed.
 Boudoir portraits also fall under the genre of boudoir photography.